tonykim07/16-bit-FPGA-Processor/README.md

-# 16-Bit ARM Processor on the DE1-SoC FPGA Board
+# 16-Bit Processor on the DE1-SoC FPGA Board